z3l4w5/tintin-space/content/docs/part1/chapter6/summary/_index.md

 ---
 title: "Summary"
-date: 2022-09-12T18:26:30+08:00
-draft: true
 ---

 # Summary

 Content types in Hugo provide the means to write different, potentially inde- pendent templates for different types of content.
 Hugo automatically maps the section name of the branch bundle to the content type.

 We can use the base template and code blocks in Hugo to share common snip- pets of the Go template language via an inheritance mechanism.
-The base tem- plate provides snippets of default code that we can override in the specific templates.
+The base template provides snippets of default code that we can override in the specific templates.

 Partials in Hugo provide a means to encapsulate a shared code snippet in an independent file.
 We can cache partials for faster execution.